Conformal prediction for multi-dimensional time series by ellipsoidal sets

-We will also further study the theoretical properties of CP in high dimensions.
+One such possibility is using convex hulls, which are irregular in shape but could lead to the tightest fit as prediction sets.
+We discuss such possibility and preliminary results in Appendix \ref{AppE}).
+We will also further study the theoretical properties of CP in high dimensions, leveraging existing results on multivariate quantile estimation.

-Currently, the ellipsoid shape is utilized for the prediction region.
-This method is robust and guarantees coverage accuracy, as demonstrated by experiments.
-However, considering the distribution shape of the residuals may further enhance its performance.
-The distribution might not conform to an ellipsoidal shape in high-dimensional cases, potentially being irregular.
-As a result, the ellipsoidal shape may not be the most optimal or tight fit.
-What if we could allow our prediction set to adapt to any shape?
-In doing so, the new region would likely be much tighter in scenarios where the true residuals do not follow an ellipsoidal distribution.

-In almost all instances, a convex hull can cover a set of points more compactly than an ellipsoid.
-We could achieve a significantly tighter fit by adopting a convex hull for the prediction region.
-The primary distinction between the two methods lies in the control parameters: the ellipsoid requires only the radius adjustment, whereas the convex hull necessitates control over all vertices.
-Ideally, we would select a set of data points that optimally balances coverage and minimizes the region size.
-However, this becomes computationally infeasible as the dataset size increases.
-Rather than optimizing the convex hull, we require it to cover exactly all the training data encompassed by the ellipsoid method.

-The experimental results for time series in $\mathbb{R}^2$ and $\mathbb{R}^4$ are presented in Appendix \ref{AppE}.
-With the same training size, the convex hull method produces a significantly smaller prediction region but with lower than required coverage.
-This issue can be mitigated by using a larger training dataset, allowing the convex hull to approximate the true distribution more accurately.
-However, computing a convex hull in high dimensions involves a worst-case time complexity of $O(T^{\lfloor p/2\rfloor})$ using standard methods \citep{barber1996quickhull}.
-Another challenge arises as dimensions increase: the convex hull method demands a substantially larger training dataset to capture the distribution, which may be impractical adequately.
-This aspect will be explored in future research.